Skip to main content

 • Shape inquiry into communicative artifacts that retain complexity, tension, and rhetorical awareness

-• See "technology" as neither anti-intellectual nor mystical, but as another way to structure evidence, sequence ideas, and make rhetorical choices
+• See "technology" as another way to structure evidence, sequence ideas, and make rhetorical choices

 How the Framework Works: Five Domains of Growth

-RTS scaffolds research-to-communication development through interwoven dimensions that map loosely onto domains of maker growth:
+RTS scaffolds development across five interwoven dimensions that map loosely onto domains of maker growth:

 1. RTS Movements

-Example: In Movement 1, students complete four rounds of reflection where AI generates 10 Socratic questions based on their research topic and previous reflections.
+In Movement 1, students complete four rounds of reflection where AI generates Socratic questions based on their research topic and previous reflections.
 Questions like "What personal experience sparked your curiosity about this topic?" or "What contradictions have you noticed that traditional sources don't address?"
-Students select questions, write reflections, and the cycle repeats—each round building on the last.
+Students select questions, write reflections, and the cycle repeats, each round building on the last.

-After completing Movement 1's four-round cycle, students can choose "deep dive" extensions—focused explorations through specific inquiry lenses like "Spark of Inquiry" or "Puzzles and Unknowns."
+After completing Movement 1's four-round cycle, students can choose "deep dive" extensions: focused explorations through specific inquiry lenses like "Spark of Inquiry" or "Puzzles and Unknowns."
 Each deep dive follows the same 4-round structure but narrows attention to a particular dimension of their thinking.
+A new module called "The Shape Finder" is currently in development.

 2. Audience and Medium Awareness